Animal bites and suspected human rabies exposures

 - To ensure that potentially rabid animals are managed appropriately

 - To identify animal sources of rabies and risk factors for rabies transmission

-Forty nine animals associated with potential human rabies exposures were tested for rabies.
-Of these, one bat was found to be positive for rabies.
 In Washington state, almost all cases of animal rabies occur in bats, however, most bats do not carry rabies.
-From 2000-2011, on average, 6% of the sick or injured bats tested were positive for rabies each year.
+Five to ten percent of the sick or injured bats tested are positive for rabies each year.